 This month, we examine jump overcalls such as:

-If you have used a time machine to bring you and your computer back to 1950, you had better be prepared to play such jumps as strong.
+If you have used a time machine to take you and your computer back to 1950, you had better be prepared to play such jumps as strong.
 However, as all of you are reading this in the 21st century, you can expect such calls to be weak.
 (There is a small minority that treats these jumps as "Intermediate" when vulnerable).

 What are the requirements for this weak jump overcall?
 Let's keep this easy.
 If you would open a weak two-bid, then you can make a jump two-level overcall.
 If you would open with a three-level preempt, then you can make a three-level jump overcall.
 Vulnerability and suit quality are key.
 Here are some examples: